 Civil enforcement prevents losses to the public purse of an estimated £12 billion from unpaid council tax, criminal fines, business rate arrears and unpaid Penalty Charge Notices.
 This is a cost that taxpayers would otherwise bear.

-Enforcement action can be an important trigger for people to seek much needed debt advice and support, and the profession has strict safeguards in place to ensure that the vulnerable are provided with the right protection.
+However, the public value of effective enforcement goes well beyond the collection of revenue.
+Enforcement action can be an important opportunity for people to seek much needed debt advice and support, and the profession has strict safeguards in place to ensure that the vulnerable are provided with the right protection.

 - Help shape national policy